 Figure 3.
 Drink Pre-order Feature by Carbonara App

 Also, Carbonara App comes with a Customer Tracking feature.
 When activated, this logs customer data automatically, avoiding any extra steps.

 This information remains confidential and is safely stored in the app’s system.
 But the restaurant will share guest information if: 1) health authorities request it or 2) a customer contracts COVID-19 then reports it.
 All processes are strictly confidential, completed only when necessary.

 Bookmark this page to stay up-to-date on the Carbonara App’s features.
 Or if you’re curious, why not give it a go?
-The Carbonara App is free and provides you with all you need to tackle the post-pandemic period.
+The Carbonara App provides you with all you need to tackle the post-pandemic period.
 Try it today!